samgwise/p6-structable/README.md

 The Structable module provides a mechanism for defining an ordered and typed data defenition.

-Validating input like JSON is often a tedious task, howevver with Structable you can create concise definitions which you can apply at runtime.
+Validating input like JSON is often a tedious task, however with Structable you can create concise definitions which you can apply at runtime.
 If the input is valid (perhaps with a bit of coercion) then the conformed data will be returned in a Result::Ok object and if there was something wrong a Result::Err will be returned with a helpful error message.
 This means that you can use conform operations in a stream of values instead of resorting to try/catch constructs to handle your validation errors.

-The struct defenition also defines an order, so by grabing a list of keys you can easily iterate over values in a conformed Map in the order you specified.
+The struct definition also defines an order, so by grabbing a list of keys you can easily iterate over values in a conformed Map in the order you specified.

 Custom types
 ------------